Back to blog

 • Which data sources are required for the first useful version?

-• Who owns access, cleaning, labeling, and approvals?
+• Who owns access, cleaning, labeling, approvals, and retention decisions?

 • How will confidential, regulated, or customer-specific records be handled?